 - Dry seasonings.
 After lightly coating the chicken with oil, swap the chicken BBQ rub with classic pork BBQ rub, Montreal, poultry, Cajun, blackening, or Jerk seasoning blends.

 - Sauces.
-Brush the chicken breasts with BBQ sauce, teriyaki sauce, bulgogi sauce, buffalo sauce, or honey mustard during the last 30 minutes of smoking to develop a sticky glaze and lightly caramelized edges.
+Brush the chicken breasts with BBQ sauce, teriyaki sauce, bulgogi sauce, buffalo sauce, or eel sauce during the last 30 minutes of smoking to develop a sticky glaze and lightly caramelized edges.

 - Marinades.
-Add more flavor to the chicken by letting the breasts soak in a 4-ingredient chicken marinade, chicken drumstick marinade, or pork tenderloin marinade for up to 12 hours before smoking.
+Add more flavor to the chicken by letting the breasts soak in my 4-ingredient chicken marinade or chicken drumstick marinade up to 12 hours before smoking.

 Storage instructions